isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring.md

 Some key concepts of content management in AEM are as follows:

-Asset management
+**Asset management**

-:   AEM Guides uses AEM's digital asset management \(DAM\) to manage your DITA files.
+AEM Guides uses AEM's digital asset management \(DAM\) to manage your DITA files.
 The files that you upload or check into the DAM are stored as digital assets.
 You can manage and edit your assets in AEM Assets.
 For more information about asset management, see [Manage assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/manage-digital-assets.html?lang=en).

-Link management
+**Link management**

-:   Move or rename files or change folder structure in the content repository, without worrying about broken references.
+Move or rename files or change folder structure in the content repository, without worrying about broken references.
 All references to and from the impacted content are automatically updated.
 Get warnings when deleting content which is referenced from elsewhere, to prevent unintentional breakages.

-Managing versions
+**Managing versions**

-:   AEM Guides provides version management for your digital assets.
+AEM Guides provides version management for your digital assets.
 You can easily enable this functionality from a DITA authoring application of choice.
 Allowing your writers to perform the standard version control functions such as check-in and check-out.

 For more information about creating versions or reverting to a specific version, see [Branch, revert, and subsequent versioning](web-editor-preview-topics.md#id193PG0Y051X).

-Native DITA handling
+**Native DITA handling**

-:   While AEM Guides maintains the structure of your DITA files, it also enables AEM to natively handle DITA using element mapping to map the DITA elements to AEM components.
+While AEM Guides maintains the structure of your DITA files, it also enables AEM to natively handle DITA using element mapping to map the DITA elements to AEM components.
 The native DITA handling is used in features such as topic preview, AEM Sites publishing, and the review workflows.

 ## Identify your role and permissions {#id181TF0K0MHT}